signalfx/integrations/win-perfcounter/README.md

 ### DESCRIPTION

-Windows service for reporting Windows Perfomance Counters to SignalFx
+Windows service for reporting Windows Performance Counters to SignalFx

-This code is based on/inspired by PerfTap (https://github.com/Iristyle/PerfTap) as a means of sending performance data to a monitoring system.
+This code is based on/inspired by [PerfTap](https://github.com/Iristyle/PerfTap) as a means of sending performance data to a monitoring system.

 ### REQUIREMENTS AND DEPENDENCIES